Skip to Content

 How Long Do I Have to File a Dog Bite Lawsuit in Illinois?

-The statute of limitations for a dog bite lawsuit in Illinois is generally two years from the date of the attack (735 ILCS 5/13-202).
-For claims involving minors, the deadline may be extended.
-Claims against government entities have shorter notice requirements — typically one year.
-Do not wait until the deadline approaches, because evidence can be lost and witnesses can become unavailable.
+The statute of limitations for a dog bite lawsuit in Illinois is two years from the date of the attack under 735 ILCS 5/13-202.
+For minors, the clock is tolled until age 18 under 735 ILCS 5/13-211.
+Claims against government entities (city, county, school district, township, or other public entity) carry a one-year filing/accrual deadline under the Tort Immunity Act, 745 ILCS 10/8-101, with separate notice or administrative rules potentially applying depending on the defendant.
+Do not wait until the deadline approaches—evidence can be lost and witnesses can become unavailable.

 In many Illinois injury cases, the general deadline to file a lawsuit is two years from the date of injury, but different rules can apply in specific situations.
 Evidence, however, often has much shorter timelines: video can be overwritten quickly, and witnesses become harder to locate.
 Early legal help can protect both the legal deadline and the proof needed to win.